 I am currently working on a book monograph and related journal articles using critical ethnography in a study of Mexican immigrant church women’s reconstruction of their gendered identities and social relationships, particularly their interactions with authorities in their church organizations, families, employment, and community organizations in ways that are institutionally self-empowering as well as empowering of like women.
 These include leadership of these institutions and/or greater engagement of them, along with assimilation into U.S. society through leading and engaging these and other institutions.
 I show how these women’s constructions are putting in place a different model of women’s equality and rights.
 Their model draws from the essence of concepts of women’s rights found in classical feminist theory and yet challenges the exclusion of women from traditional religions and cultures, who include many women of color.
 These church women are enlarging concepts of women’s power and rights inside traditional gender roles.
 My research has been funded by the Rockefeller Foundation and CrossCurrents: The Association for Religion in Intellectual Life.

-I teach courses on religion in U.S. society, religion in global societies, religion in international development, immigrants and immigration in U.S. society, immigration policy, field research methods, and qualitative research methods (a graduate course for all EPPS students).
+I teach courses on religion in U.S. society, religions in global societies, religion in international development, immigrants and immigration in U.S. society, immigration policy, field research methods, and qualitative research methods (a graduate course for all EPPS students).
 I am developing a new course on religion and public policy.
-I am a two-time recipient of the Student Choice Teaching Award presented by students in the formerly named School of Social Sciences at UTD, and have received the Outstanding EPPS Faculty Comet Teaching Award and a Distinguished Teacher in Diversity and Multicultural Education Award, which is presented by UTD's Office of Diversity and Community Engagement.
+I am a two-time recipient of the Student Choice Teaching Award presented by students in the formerly named School of Social Sciences at UTD, and have received the Outstanding EPPS Faculty Comet Teaching Award in Sociology (2015) and a Distinguished Teacher in Diversity and Multicultural Education Award (2014), which is presented by UTD’s Office of Diversity and Community Engagement.

 I currently serve on the UTD University Institutional Review Board (IRB) and the new UTD Interfaith Advisory Council.
 I have served on many other university-wide committees: Committee on Education Policy (CEP), which I served as Chair; the Committee on Core Curriculum (CCC); Committee on Student Scholarships, of which I was Vice Chair; and the Advisory Committee of the Office of International Education.
-I have been a member of the Sociology Program Committee in EPPS and the School's Committee on Teaching Effectiveness.
+I have been a member of the Sociology Program Committee in EPPS and the School’s Committee on Teaching Effectiveness.
 As former Assistant Dean and College Master in the School of Social Sciences, I served on the UTD Council of Masters, an administrative body.
-I have served as Faculty Advisor in UTD's Office of Undergraduate Education under the Dean of Undergraduate Education.
-I have been long-time Faculty Advisor to the UTD Baha'i Club, and was Faculty Advisor to the UTD Intercultural Women's Society and co-advisor to the UTD Sociology Club.
-I am advising a student group pursuing charter status as the UTD Chapter of Oxfam International.
+I have served as Faculty Advisor in UTD’s Office of Undergraduate Education under the Dean of Undergraduate Education.
+I have been long-time Faculty Advisor to the UTD Baha’i Club, and was Faculty Advisor to the UTD Intercultural Women’s Society.
+I am currently Advisor to the UTD Sociology Club and co-advisor to the UTD Chapter of Oxfam International.

 I am a member of Friends of Yale Institute of Sacred Music (Yale ISM) at Yale University, an advisory body appointed by the Director of the Institute.
 I am a member of the American Academy of Religion and a past member of the AAR’s Ritual Studies Steering Committee.